What is your super power?

-The days are now occupied with writing and speaking, volunteer work, hiking and snow-shoeing and paddling, travel, and spending time with family.
-A different calling these days.
+These days are now occupied with writing and speaking, volunteer work, hiking and snow-shoeing and paddling, travel, and spending time with family.

 What if each of us had a destiny?
 And what if we could love our life’s work?
 And what if that calling could energize us enough to exclaim at first light of each day?